What Habits Worsen ADHD?

 Identifying Everyday Stressors

-Recognizing personal stress triggers — like deadline pressure, overstimulation, or social expectations — allows individuals to address challenges before they lead to burnout.
+Recognizing personal stress triggers — like deadline pressure, overstimulation, or social expectations — allows you to address challenges before they lead to burnout.

 Mindfulness and Relaxation Practices